naturerobots/HSOS-SEP-PlantMap-2022/docs/index.md

   current status.
 It should also be possible to have multiple gardens in different locations.
 - Provide an overview of all beds and plants in a garden.
-- Add notifications for warnings e.g when the plants need water or a disease is detected.
+- Add notifications for warnings, e.g when the plants need water or a disease is detected.
 - Possibility to view recorded point clouds of individual beds.
 - Provide a user management, so that employees and admins can be assigned to a garden.